OUR MISSION

 Since April 1, 2017, Vattenfall, Eneco, Essent, Energiedirect, Budget Thuis, Greenchoice, Greenchoice Zakelijk, ENGIE, Oxxio, and Vandebron have applied a modification clause to their (general terms and conditions of) variable energy contracts with consumers and small businesses, allowing them to unilaterally change supply rates.
 The amendment clause in variable energy contracts from Dutch energy suppliers has been found by both the District Court and the Court of Appeal in Amsterdam to be unlawful, insufficiently transparent, and therefore in violation of European and Dutch consumer law.

-The Consumer Justice Foundation’s collective claim is significant and comprehensive in three key ways: 1) It includes all 10 major energy suppliers, covering the full range of energy companies that allegedly applied unfair contract clauses.
-2) It ensures representation of both households (consumers) and small businesses who have also faced the same sudden hikes and contractual traps, and which form the backbone of the Dutch economy.
+The Consumer Justice Foundation’s collective claim is significant and comprehensive in three key ways: 1) It includes all 10 major Dutch energy suppliers, covering the full range of energy companies that allegedly applied unfair contract clauses.
+2) It ensures representation of both households (consumers) and small businesses who have faced the same sudden hikes and contractual traps, and which form the backbone of the Dutch economy.
 3) It is the first to combine consumer and competition legal arguments together.
-In plain terms, it argues not only that the contract terms were unfair, but also that energy suppliers concerted and behaved in a way that limited competition, enabling them to raise prices at the same time or in similar ways.
+In plain terms, it argues not only that the contract terms were unfair, but also that energy suppliers concerted their practices and behaved in a way that limited competition, enabling them to raise prices at the same time or in similar ways.
 Using both areas of law strengthens the case and shows that the problem wasn’t just individual contracts, but a wider issue in the market.

 The Consumer Justice Foundation is therefore seeking compensation for the harm already done, as well as changes to stop these practices in the future and restore fairness in the Dutch energy market.